St Nicholas' SurgeryTel: 01964 613221

 Patients suffering from COPD are invited to attend the clinic once a year for assessment and adjustment to your treatment.
 Lung function tests (spirometry) are done at regular intervals.
 It is important that you attend the clinic even if you are seeing your own doctor regularly.
 Please remember to bring all your inhalers with you.

 The surgery provides a number of additional CDM clinics e.g. coronary heart disease, stroke, hypertension, epilepsy and mental health reviews.
 Patients will be invited to attend.
 It is important that you attend the clinic even if you are seeing your own doctor regularly or attending hospital.
 Much of the management of CDM clinics is now linked with our Long Term Conditions Clinic you can find out more about this clinic on this website.

-If you are not on a regular review and would like a health check, please book an appointment with the health care assistant.
+If you are not on a regular review and would like a health check, please request an appointment.

 The practice has developed a new innovative approach for managing patients with Long Term Conditions.
 If you have asthma, COPD, diabetes, ischaemic heart disease, epilepsy, high blood pressure, heart failure or have had a stroke/TIA you might receive an invitation to this new clinic.
 The project is currently targeted at those patients who have more than 1 of the above problems but hopefully will be rolled out to all patients with Long Term Conditions in future years.

 The clinic consists of one single longer appointment for all your conditions.
 Prior to the appointment you will be sent a Health Needs Assessment form to complete so we can concentrate the appointment on the areas which concern you the most.
 A GP & the practice pharmacist will also review your record; before your appointment; and might make suggestions to the practice nurse to improve your care.